Gradient-informed basis adaptation for Legendre Chaos expansions: Introduction

 The key difference when applying the above idea in random vectors other than Gaussians, is that the distribution or the rotated variables is, in general, not analytically available and the construction of polynomials, orthogonal with respect to this distribution is not an easy task.
 In this paper we are exploring the special case where an isometry can be used to rotate the basis in the same fashion as in the basis adaptation methodology, such that only a 1-dimensional component of the new variables will suffice to build an accurate polynomial chaos expansion.
 In this, quite restrictive case, the input can easily be mapped to a uniform distribution via its own cummulative distribution function and therefore the Legendre polynomials can be used to expand the series.
 To find the proper rotation matrix, we make use of the active subspace methodology that successfully discovers the rotation such that maximal variability can be achieved in one only variable.
 To do so, unlike the traditional active subspace method where the covariance matrix of the gradient vector is computed via MC methods, we make use of an initial chaos expansion that is obtained using low-order quadratures, that is with very few model evaluations.
 In this case the matrix can be analytically computed at no additional cost.
 Once the active subspace is revealed, a new one-dimensional Legendre chaos expansion of relatively high order can be easily constructed as again, it does not demand many evaluations.
 Apart from the fact that the approach enables surrogate construction of expensive models that would be otherwise infeasible, we also discover some attractive features: The capability of obtaining high order one-dimensional expansions allows for very accurate predictions of the probabilistic behavior of QoI's where a lower order full-dimensional expansion fails.

-This paper is structured as follows: Section \ref{sec:metho} reviews the polynomial chaos and active subspace approaches and then presents how the first can be used to analytically compute the latter along with a algorithm for efficient construction of 1d Legendre Chaos expansions.
-In Section \ref{sec:examples} we apply our methodology to two numerical examples.
-First, a simple quadratic polynomial function with analytically known active subspace is used for validation and second, a multiphase flow problem that simulates transport of ammonium and its oxidation to nitrite along a 1-dimensional rod is used to draw our conclusions.
+This paper is structured as follows: Section \ref{sec:metho} reviews the polynomial chaos and active subspace approaches and then presents how the first can be used to analytically compute the latter along with an algorithm for efficient construction of 1d Legendre Chaos expansions.
+In Section \ref{sec:examples} we apply the methodology to two numerical examples.
+First, a simple quadratic polynomial function with analytically known active subspace is used for validation and second, a multiphase flow problem that simulates transport of ammonium and its oxidation to nitrite along a 1-dimensional rod is used to draw my conclusions.